 Items of Note

-CAED Associate Dean and landscape architecture professor K. Richard Zweifel has been elected president-elect of the American Society of Landscape Architects.
+Landscape architecture professor emeritus and former CAED associate dean K. Richard Zweifel has been elected president-elect of the American Society of Landscape Architects.
 Zweifel was sworn in at the 2013 ASLA annual meeting in Boston, and will be sworn in as president at the 2014 annual meeting in Denver, becoming the 70th president since ASLA's founding in 1899.
 Zweifel was also named one of the 30 most admired educators in architecture and design programs by the 2014 DesignIntelligence survey.
 He was cited in the survey for "his consistency and vision [which] have kept Cal Poly SLO among the best education programs in multidiscplinary design professions."
 To read the Cal Poly new release, click here.